LordOfMice/hidusbf/README.md

   driver under Windows 10 x64 version 1607 (Anniversary Update) or newer versions.

-  Program changes only mouse rate, not touching other devices on USB.
+  Program changes rate on selected devices only, not touching other devices on USB.

   You can learn more about theory and the program here: http://www.overclockers.ru/lab/15925/Razgon_USB_myshi_ili_Software_nanosit_otvetnyj_udar.html